 You can make payment by cash, credit/debit card, contactless Apple Pay or Google Pay at the end of my visit.

 Immediately after a tongue-tie division, the baby needs to be put to the breast or bottle which settles bleeding and gives comfort.
-That’s why it’s so important that the baby is not fed for one to two hours before my visit.
+That’s why it’s so important that the baby is not fed for one hour before my visit.

 The area under the tongue will be viewed after a feed and an aftercare leaflet and sticker given for baby’s red book.